givemepower8/Phaser3Practices/docs/COC.md

 - 2 Freeze spell
 - Wall wrecker and CC 1 PEKKA + 1 Ice Golem + 1 Rage spell

+- 8 giants
+- 1 balloon, 1 wizard, 1 archer, 1 baby drag
+- 5 healer
+- 4 Witch
+- 17 Bowler
+- 2 healing
+- 2 Rage spell
+- 2 Freeze spell
+- 1 poison spell
+- Wall wrecker and CC 5 Bowler + 1 Rage spell

+The attack is queen charge first with warden, when close to the entry point, use giants and witches and king to clear the further buildings.
+Deploy the wall wrecker, the bowlers will follow it and merge with the queen and healers.

 Bowler Witch Bat

 - 1 Balloon